-- Sugar: You can use simple granulated sugar or superfine sugar the point is to cream it with egg all the way up until sugar fully dissolves.
+- Sugar: You can use simply granulated sugar or superfine sugar the point is to cream it with egg all the way up until sugar fully dissolves.
 If want to learn about the different types of sugar and how to use them in baking, please read my article in here

-- Pastry flour and corn starch: This home made ladyfinger recipe calls for a mixture of fine texture pastry flour as well as starch for the fluffiest results.
+- Pastry flour and corn starch: Homemade ladyfinger recipe calls for a mixture of fine texture pastry flour as well as starch for the fluffiest results.
 Alternatively use AP flour and corn starch mixture but do not skip the starch.
 If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here

 For the mascarpone cream

 - Heavy cream: Also known as whipping cream has a fat content between 36% and 40%, I always use 36% cream.
-Use it very cold and do not substitute with vegetable based “whipping cream”
+Use it very cold and do not substitute with vegetable-based “whipping cream”

 1. How to bake home made ladyfinger (savoiardi)